justinnoor/pfhowto/README.md

 If there are any packages to upgrade, upgrade them.
 If all of these services are working, that means our ruleset is working, and we can proceed.

-[PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) is now the sole firewall of our droplet.
-We have a valid preliminary ruleset in place, however, it does not include many of the perks that [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) has to offer.
-Let's expand on our ruleset until we have a formidable base ruleset that can be used on any droplet.
+[PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) is now the acting firewall for our droplet.
+However, our preliminary ruleset is missing many of the perks that [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) has to offer.
+Let's incorporate some more of [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html)'s core features until we have a base ruleset that can serve as a formidable starting point for all of our droplets.

-## Step 4 - Complete the base ruleset
+## Step 4 - Build a base ruleset

-In this step we complete our base ruleset, which is essentially the crux of this tutorial.
-Rules in [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) are structured in a specific sequence: 1) options, 2) normalization, 3) queueing, 4) translation, and 5) filtering.
-If you find yourself getting confused in the order of things, refer to the sample rulesets either at step 7, or at the end of the tutorial.
+In this step we build our base ruleset, which is the most important task of this tutorial.
+Before we begin, it is important to understand that rulesets in [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) are structured in a particular sequence: 1) macros, 2) tables, 3) options, 4) normalization, 5) queuing, 6) translation, and 7) packet filtering.
+If you find yourself getting confused in the order of things, refer to the sample rulesets either at step 5, or at the end of the tutorial.

 ### Incorporate macros and tables

-In the preliminary ruleset we hard coded all of our parameters into each rule, i.e., the port numbers.
-This will become unmanageable as our ruleset expands.
+In the preliminary ruleset we hard coded all of our parameters into each rule, i.e., the port numbers that make up the lists.
+This will likely become unmanageable and difficult to read as our ruleset expands.
 For organizational purposes [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) offers *macros*, *lists*, and *tables*.
-We already used *lists* in the preliminary ruleset, which were the values inside of the curly brackets.
+As mentioned, we already used *lists* in the preliminary ruleset.
 We can also assign a list, or even a single value, to a variable using macros.
 Let's move our parameters into macros at the top of the ruleset:

 ```command
 sudo vim /etc/pf.conf